hoque-nazmul/python-cheat-sheet/README.md

 **[⬆ back to top](#table-of-contents)**

 # Tuple
-It's Iterable, we can only access the item of tuple using index or using loop.
+It's Iterable (Immutable), we can only access the item of tuple using index or using loop.
 But can't assign, insert or delete any item of tuple.
 >tpl = (10, 20, 30, 40, 50, 60)

 #### Access the Tuple Item